gbelouze/geefetch/docs/satellites/gedi.md

 geefetch gedi-l2a --vector -c config.yaml
 ```

-The *vector* parameter indicates wheter you whish to download the data as vectors or rasters.
+The *vector* parameter indicates whether you whish to download the data as vectors or rasters.

 Download GEDI L2B with